jeremenichelli/personal-site/archive/index.md

 ---
 title: Archive
-excerpt: Everything I've written and dared to make public, since the beginning of time.
-Scroll and read at your own peril.
+excerpt: All my writings since the beginning of times, scroll at your own peril.
 layout: default
 type: archive
 ---

 {% for post in collections.archive %}
 {% assign postYear = post.date | date: "%Y" %}

 {% if postYear != year %}

   <!--
     When it is not the first post and year have changed closed leading <ul> element
   -->

 {% if forloop.first != null %}

   </ul>
   {% endif %}